murb/workbook/readme.markdown

 ## Sorting

 Sorting leaves the header alone, and doesn't (shouldn't) complain about comparing strings with dates with floats.
+We're talking spreadsheet here.

 *To implement*: